 "Oh," he smiles warmly, reaching for another handful of popcorn.
 "I loved that movie."

-"Hang on a minute," Annie starts, "in Eat Pray Love she went away to find herself and fell in love."
-Her roommates look at her with raised eyebrows and her hand rolls the air flippantly, "What?
+"Hang on," Annie starts, "in Eat Pray Love she went away to find herself and fell in love."
+Her roommates look at her with raised eyebrows until she shrinks backwards slightly, one hand rolling the air flippantly.
+"What?
 It's right there in the title."

 "Hmm.
 So you want to find yourself and fall in love?"

 "No, Abed!"
 Annie makes a noise of frustration in the back of her throat as she eyes the ceiling.
 "That's not why I'm going at all!
 I'm just saying that if ever there's a time to have a wild uninhibited fling, I'd like it to happen when I'm on vacation.
 A girl can dream can't she?
 I mean, do you have any idea how long it's been since I've been on a real date?"

 "As far as I'm aware, two years and three months, give or take a few days."

 Annie's mouth pinches tight as she snaps her arms underneath her bust.

 "You're doing that thing with your lips again," Abed's eyes narrow searchingly.
 "Are you upset?
 Did I say something wrong?"